w3f/Grants-Program/applications/Apillon.md

 ## Additional Information

-The Apillon team learned about the Polkassembly Grants Program at the first Polkadot event in Ljubljana, Slovenia, during the presentation by Urban Osvald, Web3 Foundation Growth Manager.
+The Apillon team learned about the Polkassembly Grants Program from Polkadot Ambassador Patrik Kogoj.

 ### Previous relevant experience

 Apillon's (then, Authtrail's) first production-ready on-chain solution for large-scale industrial data integrity was released in 2018.
 It worked as an L2 product, aiming to handle and verify large amounts of structured and unstructured enterprise data.
 The primary use cases were trusted product traceability and audit trails data integrity.

 At first, the solution was built on the Ethereum network but was later upgraded to Moonbeam, recognizing the great potential in the Polkadot ecosystem.
 The release of the Authtrail data integrity solution proves the team's understanding and knowledge of building encryption-based solutions using distributed technologies.

 Authtrail's data integrity solution was successfully implemented by the following companies and their production processes:

 - AVL List GmbH (https://www.avl.com)

 - S&T Iskratel (https://www.iskratel.com)

 - IBO GmbH (https://www.ibo-tec.de/en/)

 - Hypex (https://hypex.si/en)

 Previously, the Authtrail team has also successfully obtained two open call grants from the European Commission:

 - Blockpool: https://blockpool.eu/25-selected-smes/kalmia-2/

 - FED4SAE: https://fed4sae.eu/success-stories/betp/